How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Abstract

 \section{Abstract}

 Gold in crystalline compounds is typically only stable in oxidation states \ch{Au^{1+}} and \ch{Au^{3+}}.
 Even compounds with nominal \ch{Au^{2+}} usually disproportionate into \ch{Au^{1+}} and \ch{Au^{3+}}.
 Recently, \ch{Cs4Au3Cl12} was synthesized, where gold took the 2+ state in the bulk.
 Here, we investigate this compound using first-principles calculations and show that stabilization of the \ch{Au^{2+}} ion is through the formation of a polaron crystal.
-The electronic and phononic structure suggest that the bonding network can be interpreted as a collection of \ch{[Au^{2+}Cl4]^{2-}} and \ch{[Au^{3+}Cl4]^{1-}} square planar motifs, and the crystal lacks a smooth pathway for \ch{Au^{2+}} to disproportionate into \ch{Au^{1+}} and \ch{Au^{3+}}.
+The electronic and phononic structure suggest that the bonding network can be interpreted as a collection of \ch{[Au^{2+}Cl4]^{2-}} and \ch{[Au^{3+}Cl4]^{1-}} square planar motifs, and the crystal lacks a smooth pathway for \ch{Au^{2+}} to disproportionate into \ch{Au^{1+}} and \ch{Au^{3+}} without creating dangling bonds.
 The electronic states of Au are contained within each \ch{AuCl4} motif, which allows for the \ch{Au^{2+}} state to be localized and isolated electronically.
 The \ch{Au^{2+}}-sites form an ordered structure, which is driven by a strong repulsive interaction between \ch{[Au^{2+}Cl4]^{2-}} motifs due to their lattice distortion.
-The electron-phonon coupling between \ch{Au^{2+}} and Cl explains the stability of \ch{Au^{2+}}, which suggests this material to be interpreted as a polaron crystal.
-By considering redox reaction, we show that \ch{Cs4Au3Cl12} has the maximal density of \ch{Au^{2+}}, and further oxidation will induce a delocalized state. \ch{Cs4Au3Cl12} has distinctive electronic structure, with a narrow gap, isolated HOMO and LUMO bands strongly localized at the Au-sites, and magnetization at the \ch{Au^{2+}}-sites making \ch{Cs4Au3Cl12} unique among quantum materials.
-Magnetism in gold is rare, and \ch{Cs4Au3Cl12} can be a testbed to explore novel gold chemistry as well as polaron crystal transport.
-The strategy to stabilize an unconventional oxidation state through engineering of lattice distortions is quite general; therefore, we propose that a similar approach will be applicable to a wide variety of transition metal compounds.
+By considering redox reaction, we show that \ch{Cs4Au3Cl12} has the maximal density of \ch{Au^{2+}}, and further reduction will induce a delocalized state. \ch{Cs4Au3Cl12} has distinctive electronic structure, with a narrow gap, isolated HOMO and LUMO bands strongly localized at the Au-sites, and magnetization at the \ch{Au^{2+}}-sites making \ch{Cs4Au3Cl12} unique among quantum materials. \ch{Cs4Au3Cl12} can be a testbed to explore novel gold chemistry, opening opportunities to control oxidation state through engineering of lattice distortions.